RareSkills/blog/defi-liquidations-collateral/defi-liquidations-collateral.md

 ## Danger of Small Loans

 If the amount of collateral deposited is too low, then the liquidation penalty that goes to the liquidator might not pay for the gas of the transaction to liquidate the borrower.
 With no incentive to liquidate loans that are close to getting underwater, then the protocol will accumulate bad debt.
-To avoid this problems, lending protocols generally enforce that loans have a minimum size.
+To avoid these problems, lending protocols generally enforce that loans have a minimum size.

 ## Danger of Large Loans